 - Dry Spices: We used mustard seeds, red pepper flakes, black peppercorns, bay leaf, and celery seed.

-- Fresh Herbs: We used 6 sprigs of fresh dill.
+- Fresh Herbs: We used 6 sprigs of fresh dill, but you can use as much as you like.

 - Aromatics: We used fresh garlic cloves that were peeled and quartered lengthwise.